phpcompose/compose/docs/getting-started.md

 ]);
 ```

 Configuration is stored as an array (or `Compose\Support\Configuration` instance) and injected into the service container.
-You can override services, middleware, routes, subscribers, and view engine settings the same way.
+You can override services, middleware, routes, subscribers, and template renderer settings the same way.
-The value `layouts::app` tells the view engine to use the `app.phtml` script inside the folder that was aliased as `layouts` in the configuration above.
+The value `layouts::app` tells the renderer to use the `app.phtml` script inside the folder that was aliased as `layouts` in the configuration above.

 ## 4. Add Layouts and Pages